cameronphchen/Use_SRM/README.md

 # SRM_only

-Written by Hejia Zhang, Cameron Chen (Ramadge Lab @ Princeton), and Javier Turek (Intel Labs)
+Written by Cameron Chen, Hejia Zhang (Ramadge Lab @ Princeton)

-For any questions, please email hejiaz@princeton.edu or poshuan@princeton.edu
+For any questions, please email poshuan@princeton.edu or hejiaz@princeton.edu

 If you use this code or SRM in scientific publication, please cite the following paper: